aravind-3105/HumaniBench/README.md

-# HumaniBench: Evaluations for Human-Centric Multimodal Understanding
+# HumaniBench: A Human-Centric Benchmark for Large Multimodal Models Evaluation

 ## Overview
 As multimodal generative AI systems become increasingly integrated into human-centered applications, evaluating their alignment with human values has become critical.

-HumaniBench is the first comprehensive human-centric benchmark for evaluating **Multimodal Large Language Models (MLLMs)** across fairness, ethics, perception, multilingual equity, empathy, and robustness.
+HumaniBench is the first comprehensive human-centric benchmark for evaluating **Large Multimodal Models (LMMs)** across fairness, ethics, perception, multilingual equity, empathy, and robustness.

 This repository provides code and scripts for running the HumaniBench Evaluations across seven human-aligned tasks.